 Pictured: April is National Autism Awareness Month.
 The Puzzle Ribbon is the most recognized symbol of the autism community in the world.

 We are thrilled to announce that Choptank Electric Cooperative is a Silver Sponsor of our therapy horse, Reds.
-Through their Operation Round Up grant, they are offsetting the cost of his daily care.
+Through their Operation Round Up grant, they are helping to offset the cost of his daily care.

 Reds loves to be groomed and will stand very still while being brushed and loved on.
 He's a chestnut Quarter Horse gelding who is in his mid-twenties.
 Before coming to us, he was a ranch horse and gave riding lessons.
 Reds is very gentle and loves people.